 Eye examinations tend to follow a certain pattern: After talking with your doctor about the type and severity of your symptoms, both eyes will usually be tested to measure the visual acuity (sharpness of sight).
-Then the doctor will look at your eyes from the outside, take a closer look at them using a slit lamp, and measure the (the pressure inside the eyeball).
-Eye drops are given before some tests to dilate (enlarge) the of the eye for a certain amount of time.
+Then the doctor will look at your eyes from the outside, take a closer look at them using a slit lamp, and measure the intraocular pressure (the pressure inside the eyeball).
+Eye drops are given before some tests to dilate (enlarge) the pupil of the eye for a certain amount of time.
 This makes it easier for the doctor to see the back of the eye.
 Depending on the symptoms and any other medical conditions you may have, the eye examination might be carried out differently and additional tests might be done.

 What do general eye examinations involve?

 Eye examinations may be necessary for various reasons, for instance due to external eye injuries or sudden vision problems.
 Vision also tends to get worse with age, so many people end up going to see an eye doctor at some point.

 General eye examinations typically involve testing your vision and your pupillary response (how your pupils react).
 Pupils usually automatically contract and get smaller when light enters the eye.

 The doctor first looks at the eye from the outside to see whether, for instance, the conjunctiva or eyelids are red and inflamed.
 The conjunctiva are the membranes lining the exposed part of the eyeball and inner surface of the eyelids.
 If your eye hurts, it is important to describe exactly where it hurts – e.g. on the surface of the eye, inside the eye or only when you move your eye?
 Eye pain can also radiate to your forehead or temples.